-Students often forget or underestimate the help that schools and teachers offer them.
+Students often forget or underestimate the help the School and teachers can offer them.
 I will consequently set out all the various aspects of UCAS advice that has been given so far (or will soon be given out) in order to remind both students and parents that a good deal of work has already taken place this year.